doctorfree/nvim-lazyman/README.md

 install Neovim 0.9, language servers and tools, then issue the command `lazyman -I` or choose the `Install Tools` lazyman menu option.

+The `lazyman -I` command can also be used to install additional tools, often resolving some `:checkhealth` warnings.

 See the [Appendix section](#appendix) below to examine the [lazyman command](lazyman.sh) and associated
 [Neovim install script](scripts/install_neovim.sh).